Subliminal stimuli: Studies on advertising with subliminal stimuli in still images

-Among the researchers in favor of subliminal stimuli is Wilson Bryan Key.
+Among the researchers in favor of subliminal stimuli was Wilson Bryan Key.
 One of Key's most cited studies is a whisky ad in which he found several hidden figures in ice cubes.
-However, Cecil Adams wrote that Key is someone with a sexual fixation.
+However, Cecil Adams characterises Key as "the kind of guy who could find something suggestive in a dial tone", citing an anecdote where Key objected to the use of subliminal sexual imagery in one of his own book covers, mistakenly believing that the publisher must have used an illustrative photo from an advertisement that employed subliminal stimuli.
+It had been a simple unaltered photograph of a martini glass.

 Luís Bassat suggests an interesting observation by indicating that the current objective of advertising is "to get the consumer to take into account the brand when making the decision", a trend opposed to the objective of subliminal advertising.
-In turn, Fernando Ocaña showed that the essential thing in the field of media planning is to obtain the greatest possible memory, which implies a conscious perception and not an unconscious one as it should be the case.
+In turn, Fernando Ocaña showed that the essential thing in the field of media planning is to obtain the greatest possible memory, which implies a conscious perception and not a subconscious one.

 Consumption, television and criticism

 Some studies looked at the efficacy of subliminal messaging in television.
 Subliminal messages produce only one-tenth of the effects of detected messages and the findings related to the effects of subliminal messaging were relatively ambiguous.
 Participants’ ratings of positive responses to commercials were not affected by subliminal messages in the commercials.

 Johan Karremans suggests that subliminal messages have an effect when the messages are goal-relevant.
 In a study, researchers made half of the 105 volunteers feel thirsty by giving them food with lots of salt before performing the experiment.
 At the end, as predicted, they found that the subliminal message had succeeded among the thirsty.
 80% of them chose a certain ice tea brand versus the 20% of the control group that were not exposed to the message.
 Those who were not thirsty did not choose the drink in question, despite the subliminal message.
-The experiment showed that in certain circumstances subliminal advertising worked.
+The experiment suggests that in certain circumstances (i.e., in the confines of one limited study) subliminal advertising worked.